scaffold-eth/se-2-challenges/README.md

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
 Deploy your contracts to a testnet, then build and upload your app to a public web server.
 Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

+🤖 If you have any question during your Challenge, you can try out the [Challenge AI assistant](https://scaffold-eth-assistant.streamlit.app/), and get answers to your Challenge/Scaffold-ETH questions.

 💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx)!

 ## Checkpoint 0: 📦 Environment 📚